-Beethoven lived in numerous Viennese houses and apartments, drank coffee and ate in numerous cafés and restaurants, and performed in various establishments.
-Some are still around, today.
-Many are not.
+Beethoven lived in numerous Viennese houses and apartments, drank coffee and ate in many cafés and restaurants, and performed in various establishments.
+Discover the most prominent surviving locations with this guide.

 - See also: